Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: Numerical examples

 \subsection{Laplacian eigenvalues on a parametric rectangle}

-In this section we study a more realistic, although still academic, application in the field of PDEs for $d=1$, which was originally considered in \cite{Smetana2019}.
-Given $(k,H)\in\C\times\R^+$, we take the following Helmholtz equation on the rectangle $\Omega_H=\,]0,1[\,\times\,]0,H[$
+In this section we study a somewhat academic application in the field of PDEs for $d=1$, which was originally considered in \cite{Smetana2019}.
+Given $(k,H)\in\xC\times\xR^+$, we take the following Helmholtz equation on the rectangle $\Omega_H=\,]0,1[\,\times\,]0,H[$

-with $f:\,]0,1[^2\to\R$ a piecewise constant forcing term (see \cite[Section 4.1]{Smetana2019} for the exact expression).
-Given how simply the geometry and the data of the problem depends on the parameter, we can recast \cref{eq:ex2helmholtzscaled} on the reference domain $\Omega_1=\,]0,1[^2$ to make the parametric dependence emerge more clearly:
+with $f:\,]0,1[^2\to\xR$ a piecewise constant forcing term (see \cite[Section 4.1]{Smetana2019} for the exact expression).
+Given how simply the geometry and the data of the problem depend on the parameter, we can recast \eqref{eq:ex2helmholtzscaled} on the reference domain $\Omega_1=\,]0,1[^2$ to make the parametric dependence emerge more clearly:

-By inspection of the PDE above, we infer that $(z,p):=(k^2,H^{-2})$ is a good choice of parameters to study \cref{eq:ex2helmholtz}.
+By inspection of the PDE above, we infer that $(z,p):=(k^2,H^{-2})$ is a good choice of parameters to study \eqref{eq:ex2helmholtz}.
 We set as frequency and parameter ranges $Z=[10,50]$ and $\mathcal{P}=[0.2,1.2]$, respectively.

 After spatial discretization by FEM on a regular mesh with $n_S$ degrees of freedom, we obtain an algebraic problem of the form